louisabraham/malib/README.md

 ## Cached stubs

 Create pytest fixtures to cache the output of functions.
+See the [blog post](https://louisabraham.github.io/articles/cached-stubs) for more details.

 ```py
 # in your conftest.py